mobius-network/mobius-client-ruby/README.md

       params[:public_key]                       # User's public key
     )

-    # Converts issued token into GWT and sends it to user.
+    # Converts issued token into JWT and sends it to user.
     #
     # Note: this is not the requirement.
-Instead of GWT, application might save token.hash along
+Instead of JWT, application might save token.hash along
     # with time frame and public key to local database and validate over it.
-    render text: Mobius::Client::Auth::Gwt.new(
+    render text: Mobius::Client::Auth::Jwt.new(
-      Rails.application.secret.gwt_secret
+      Rails.application.secret.jwt_secret
     ).generate(token)

     rescue Mobius::Client::Error::Unauthorized